Charles County Pavers

 By Charles County Pavers Team

 When you’re replacing a driveway, you have three real options in Charles County: asphalt, concrete, and pavers.
-Asphalt is the cheapest but looks dated and needs replacement every 15-20 years.
+Asphalt is the cheapest but looks dated and needs replacing inside two decades.
 So the real question for most homeowners is concrete vs. pavers.

 Here’s the honest comparison of both materials as installed in Charles County conditions.